This blog article was originally published on December 17, 2020, and was previously updated on December 11, 2022.

 Make a weather map

 ArcGIS Living Atlas of the World includes authoritative live feeds and other content that helps you learn more about current and predicted weather conditions.
-In this example we will:
+In this tutorial we will:

 - Add weather and storm layers from Living Atlas.

-- Make changes to layer visibility to display or hide unneeded layers.
+- Make changes to layer visibility to display or hide layers.

 - Use filters to further focus the scope of our weather map.